 The Antarctic Iceberg Tracking Database

-1978 & 1992-2013 (Brigham Young University)
+1978 & 1992-present (Brigham Young University)

-Last database update: May 16, 2013 (for current positions click here)
+Last database update: 12 Jul 2022 (for current positions click here)

-(Iceberg Tracks from 1999-2010)
+(Iceberg Tracks from 1999-2020)

-an iceberg tracking database.
+a consolidated iceberg tracking database.
 The BYU database includes icebergs

 identified in enhanced resolution scatterometer backscatter images during